So you may need to consider travelling some distance to find a dentist and be prepared to wait for some time before being seen.

 How much does dental treatment cost?

-A basic routine examination, which includes diagnosis, advice, a scale and polish if clinically needed and some preventative care, costs £22.70 (as at August 2020).
-However, if you require further dental treatment this will be an extra cost.
+A basic routine examination, which includes diagnosis, advice, a scale and polish if clinically needed and some preventative care, costs £23.80 (as at Nov 2021).
+However, if you need further dental treatment this will be an extra cost.

 NHS dentists should always: